rcjcooke/wa-arm-spring-selector/README.md

 * Java Extension Pack

 ## Spring Manufacturers
 A web search of "local" New Zealand spring manufacturers was undertaken and those that had easier to parse stock catalogues have their springs listed in this app.
+In addition to these, Gutekunst and Knoerzer had previously been compiled by Frank Beinersdorf and these are also included in the Spring database.

 Legend: R = Researched, L = Listed